By Peter Lyle DeHaan , PhD

-Change represents a deviation from the status quo, from what can be expected, regardless if it is good or bad.
-Change represents moving from the known to the unknown.
+The change represents a deviation from the status quo, from what can be expected, regardless if it is good or bad.
+The change represents moving from the known to the unknown.
 Therefore, it is normal that people will oppose change and resist it to whatever degree they can.
 This might mean clinging to the old ways, lobbying against the change, or rebelling by acting out, offering resistance, or passive-aggressive behavior.

 All change means giving up something—even if it is something bad.
 Many people view change as a “zero-sum-game,” which implies that there are winners and losers.
 When things change, they assume that someone else must have won and therefore they have lost.
 This assumption is natural when the change that is taking place was not their idea.